mobility-platform/global-navigation/README.md

 verticalNavigation.render({
   selector: '[data-widget-host="what-you-want"]', //DOM Element selector
   defaultProps: {
-    // `getToken` is a function returning a Promise resolving with an authentication token
-    // TODO: what should `getToken` return if the user is not authenticated? getToken,
+    // `getToken` is a function returning a Promise resolving with an authentication token or rejecting if the user is not authenticated getToken,

     // The Global Navigation `configurationUrl`.
 You may want to change this depending on the application environment (e.g.: staging or production)